Atomox/alex-npl-d8/readme.md

 x - NO TICKET -- Drupal -- Setup Drupal Server with Composer. x - NO TICKET -- Docker -- Setup SOLR to interface with D8.
-    - `Search API Module`, `Search API SOLR`, Copy SOLR conf from search API solr module.
+    - `Search API Module`, `Search API SOLR`, Copy SOLR conf from search API solr module. x - NO TICKET -- Docker -- SASS watch/compiling. x - NO TICKET -- Drupal -- Setup Devel

 IN PROGRESS:
 - NO TICKET -- Drupal -- Custom Module to search and return Alexa result.
-- NO TICKET -- Drupal -- CKEditor Plugin to mark Alexa content.
+- NO TICKET -- Theme -- Setup Drupal Theme.

 BACKLOG:

+BLOCKER:
-- NO TICKET -- Drupal -- Setup Drush
+- NO TICKET -- Alexa -- Setup Tomcat and NLP App.
-- NO TICKET -- Drupal -- Setup Devel
+- NO TICKET -- SERVER -- Setup PROD server.

+CRITICAL:

+MAJOR:
 - NO TICKET -- Drupal -- Content Types: Break out Alexa response into individual nodes:
     - each will have a `response`, `search context`, `node reference`.
 - NO TICKET -- Drupal -- Better page formats to handle site structure.

-- NO TICKET -- Alexa -- Setup Tomcat and NLP App.
-- NO TICKET -- SERVER -- Setup PROD server.
+- NO TICKET -- Drupal -- CKEditor Plugin to mark Alexa content.

+MINOR:
-- NO TICKET -- Theme -- Setup Drupal Theme.
+- NO TICKET -- Drupal -- Setup Drush

 ## Installation